LLNL/Curvallis/README.md

    - **--print_P2B**

    Assume that the 1d data given is pressure data and print out the corresponding bulk modulus data into a file.
 This file name is set by the "--bulk_mod_file_name" command line argument.

+   - **--print_P2Bprime**

+   Assume that the 1d data given is pressure data and print out the corresponding bulk modulus prime data into a file.
+This file name is set by the "--bulk_mod_prime_file_name" command line argument.

    - **--print_theta2gamma**